Imago Christi: Bernini Saviours, Lost and Found

 Bernini, Crucifix for Philip IV (Escorial, Spain)

-After the death of Pope Innocent, Cardinal Antonio Barberini ordered a similar one for King Louis XIV of France, a sacred balancing of royal power.
-It was listed in Louis’s inventory of 1684, just four years after the maestro’s death, but almost certainly was melted down for a cannon during the French Revolution a century later.
+After the death of Pope Innocent, Cardinal Antonio Barberini ordered from Bernini (c.1655) a crucifix for his residence in Paris.
+Donated to the King after Barberini's death, it was listed in Louis’s inventory of 1684, just four years after the maestro’s death, but disappeared from the royal inventories by 1788, before the Revolution, and its whereabouts remain unknown.
 Still another crucifix is mentioned by Bernini’s biographer Baldinucci as having been “made for himself” and during Bernini’s visit to Paris in 1665 given to the Jesuit cardinal Sforza Pallavicino, who was looking after the Bernini family back in Rome and mentoring Bernini’s son Monsignor Pietro Filippo.
 Five years earlier Pallavicino had penned his monumental History of the Council of Trent, for which he hoped Bernini would design a title page.
 Bernini was too busy, but to his gift of a crucifix he added, a year later, a chalk portrait of the cardinal (Yale University Art Gallery, New Haven).